 The truth is, like everyone else, even the top professionals, you will be working on these basics for as long as you play golf.
 There is always room to get even better.
-We are talking about building golf skills, getting to a skill level with which you feel comfortable at the moment.
+We are talking about building golf skills and getting to a skill level with which you feel comfortable.
 If you feel confident, you can move on to more targeted practice.
 This is what we are going to talk about now.

 When you are on the driving range, I recommend that you concentrate on two types of practice.

 - Practice to improve one fault in your game